moocow-the-bovine/dstar-gantry/README.txt

         caution.

   Container Environment Variables
-    The following environment variables influence operations in the subordinate "dstar-buildhost" container:
+    The following environment variables influence operations in the embedded "dstar-buildhost" container, and can be customized by means of the gantry "-e VAR=VALUE" and/or "-E ENV_FILE" options.

     SSH_AUTH_SOCK
         The communication socket for ssh-agent on the docker host will be